Good grants management requires grantees to use their federal funds in the best interests of their Federal grants and not have a conflict of interest.

-When decisions are made based on personal or organizational interests instead of the best interest of the federal program, conflicts of interest are the result.
-Conflicts of interest can cause harm to a program both in appearance and fact.
+Conflicts of interest can cause harm to a program both in appearance and in fact.

 Conflict of Interest-in fact:

-Goods or services are purchased from a family member, paying a higher price than the market value
+- An example is when goods or services are purchased from a family member, paying a higher price than the market value.

-#4) Was the procurement made without full and open completion?
+Was the procurement made without full and open competition?

-#6) Are managers able to override or circumvent established procurement controls?
+Are managers or others able to override or circumvent established procurement controls and policies?

 If you answered “yes” to any of these questions, you may be at greater risk of a conflict of interest existing at your organization.
 You may also be putting yourself at greater risk of grant fraud.

 Would you like to be a better grant manager?

 We have another grant management training seminar coming soon.